Animal & Veterinary

 “Minor species” are all animals other than humans that are not one of the major species.
 They include animals such as zoo animals, ornamental fish, parrots, ferrets, and guinea pigs.
 Some animals of agricultural importance are also minor species.
 These include sheep, goats, catfish, game birds, and honey bees among others.

-This law provides innovative ways to bring products for these small populations to market and is designed to help pharmaceutical companies overcome the financial roadblocks they face in providing limited-demand animal drugs.
+This law provides innovative ways to bring products to market for these small populations and is designed to help pharmaceutical companies overcome the financial roadblocks they face in providing limited-demand animal drugs.
 Before this legislation, pharmaceutical companies could rarely afford to bring such drugs to market, because the markets were too small to generate an adequate financial return.

 The law modifies the Federal Food, Drug and Cosmetic Act in three key ways to provide for:

 CONDITIONAL APPROVAL: A sponsor of a veterinary drug for a minor use or minor species can apply for “conditional approval,” which allows the sponsor to make the drug available before collecting all necessary effectiveness data, but after proving the drug is safe in accordance with the full FDA approval standard and showing that there is a reasonable expectation of effectiveness.
 The drug sponsor can keep the product on the market for up to five years, through annual renewals, while collecting the remaining required effectiveness data.
 This provision is managed by the Office of New Animal Drug Evaluation (ONADE), not by the Office of Minor Use & Minor Species Animal Drug Development (OMUMS).